MicrosoftDocs/OfficeDocs-DeployOffice/office/ltsc/2024/deploy.md

 > [!NOTE]
 > Office LTSC 2024 is installed on the system drive, typically the C:\ drive.
 The installation location can't be changed.

-## Install Office LTSC 2024 by using Configuration Manager

-You can also use Microsoft Configuration Manager (current branch) to deploy Office LTSC 2024.
-The Office 365 Client Installation wizard guides you through the process and builds the configuration.xml file for you.
-There’s an entry for Office LTSC Professional Plus 2024 in the wizard.
-On that same page, you can also choose to deploy Project and Visio.
-To access the wizard, navigate to **Software Library** > **Overview** > **Office 365 Client Management** in the Configuration Manager console.

 ## Deploy languages for Office LTSC 2024